PopcornRobot/wavelength/README.md

 - use commitizen to commit: `yarn commit` (follow command prompts)
 - push your code: `git push`

+## Tests

+To initalize testing, run: `pytest`.
+Tests will be automated in GitHub Actions.

 ## Tips
 - reset your branch `git reset --hard HEAD`